dkapesa/AI-Verification-Copilot/README.md

 - mobile and tablet support for the queue can be improved further
 - nested JSON rendering can become more analyst-friendly over time
 - audit event grouping and collapsing can be refined further for very long timelines
-- the human override workflow is still a placeholder and is not yet fully persisted end to end
+- the human override workflow is now persisted, but reviewer identity, role-based permissions, and multi-step approval flows are not yet implemented
-- `.env.example` files still need to be added
+- local environment examples have been added, but onboarding documentation can still be improved further
 - local developer onboarding can be improved further
 - the evaluation harness currently uses a small synthetic dataset and simple threshold adjustment rather than real fraud labels, online learning, or a trained reinforcement learning policy